 In this chapter, we see how popular Yui is becoming with the students at the school.
 Raku wants to offer her as much support as he can, but lately, he’s feeling like she really doesn’t need support from anyone.
 Raku talks with her and expresses his concerns.
 At home, Yui “accidentally” walks in on Raku while he’s taking a bath.
 After the incident, Yui’s bodyguard tells Raku to be more aware of Yui and to take her seriously.
 Right at the end of the chapter, Yui collapses.

 This chapter sees Renji and Rukia coming upon the Quincies who are being targeted for death by the light that’s coming down.
 Other Soul Reapers are seeing the lights coming up from the Seireitei.
-The story returns to Etsu, where he learns what’s going on; the lives and powers of unnecessary Quincies and distributing them to those who need it.
+The story returns to Etsu, where he learns what’s going on.
+The lives and powers of unnecessary Quincies are being distributed to those who need it.
 Right at the end of the chapter, we see Yhwach coming face-to-face with Ichibe Hyosube.

 How come it seems like with each chapter of Bleach recently, not much is really happening?
 For me, each chapter is a quick read, but with the end of each chapter, I feel as if I’m not satisfied.
 The way Kubo has been stretching this story out more and more is starting to be a little depressing.
 I love the earlier chapters of Bleach that I know, but the more of these recent chapters I’ve read, the less I’m starting to care.
 Maybe this is due in part to skipping ahead to much later in the series and missing out on various developments that led to where the story is now, but I don’t know.

 This is the second chapter of the Naruto manga, which is being published as part of Weekly Shonen Jump‘s “Jump Back” initiative.